deepa043-dev/dbt-demo/docs/my_first_dbt_model.md

 {% docs my_first_dbt_model %}
-This model represents the sales data aggregated by month.
+This model transforms raw data into a summary table.
 {% enddocs %}